Ongoing seminar

 Joint Presentation of the ROBOPUSA / ZAMBA Project (2023)

-The Zamba project, presented by Julio Benavides, ecologist researcher and coordinator of the IRD's One Health knowledge community, analyzes rapid landscape changes and their effects on vectors and zoonotic pathogens in the Pantanal and Cerrado regions of Brazil.
+The Zamba project, presented by Julio Benavides, an ecological researcher and coordinator of the IRD’s One Health knowledge community, analyzes rapid landscape changes and their effects on vectors and zoonotic pathogens in the Pantanal and Cerrado regions of Brazil.

-The two project leaders, winners of the 2023 cohort, will talk with participants about the challenges of interdisciplinarity and collaboration with actors in the field, in order to encourage discussion and the sharing of experiences.
+The two project leaders, winners of the 2023 cohort, will engage with participants in a discussion about the challenges of interdisciplinarity and collaboration with stakeholders in the field, with the aim of fostering dialogue and the sharing of experiences.

 Link: https://www.canal-u.tv/chaines/msh-sud/presentations-des-projets-exposum-robopusa-et-zamba